 For more information about the FMI Ph.D. fellowship program, please review the FMI Graduate Student Handbook.
 It supplements but does not substitute for the current Texas Tech University Undergraduate/Graduate Catalog.
 All FMI graduate fellows should familiarize themselves with the information contained in both documents.

 Faculty members affiliated with the Institute conduct independent research in several fields of inquiry.
 More information about their specific research interests and publication records can be viewed here and at their personal websites.

 Affiliated faculty members also teach graduate courses for academic credit as part of the degree programs in Agricultural and Applied Economics and Political Science and as elective credit for those programs.
 A listing of the courses offered can be viewed here: Graduates Courses Taught by Faculty.

-Students working under their supervision have earned both tenure-track and post-doctoral
+Students working with Institut faculty have secured both tenure-track and post-doctoral

 research appointments at several colleges and universities.
 More information about

 The Institute also seeks to provide other outlets for student engagement with the research development process.